-The research activities of our group link studies of tectonics, climate and Earth surface processes on geologic to annual time scales.
+The research activities of our group link studies of tectonics, climate, and surface processes on different time scales with the overall goal of gaining a better understanding of these complex interacting processes that shape our planet and habitat.

-Therefore, through the use of different radiometric dating techniques, low-temperature thermochronology, climate proxies in geological archives, and satellite-based measurements of precipitation and glacial budgets, we strive to decipher tectonically and climatically driven processes at different time and length scales.
+Therefore, by using various radiometric dating methods, thermochronology, climate proxies in geologic archives, and satellite-based measurements of precipitation and glacier budgets, we attempt to decipher tectonically and climatically driven processes at different spatiotemporal scales.
 This offers unique, direct insights into process rates and their determinants, ultimately providing information on the tectonic and climatic forcing mechanisms that govern the face of the Earth.

 In addition to these activities, the group is studying the long-term effects of tectonic stress-field evolution on sedimentary basins, the tectonic differentiation of terrestrial sedimentary environments, as well as the behavior of linked fault systems and landscape evolution in mountain belts and rifts.